sanssushi/scala-exercises/README.md

 computation to complete, and so on and so forth.

-**By deferring the execution of an effectful computation and wrapping it in a monadic structure, effect types allow us to compose complex effects from simpler ones in a pure functional manner, just like we can compose complex pure functions from simple ones.**
+**By deferring the execution of an effectful computation and wrapping it in a monadic structure, effect types allow us to compose complex effects from simpler ones in a pure functional way, just like we can compose complex pure functions from simple ones.**

-As a result, an instance `IO[A]` of the effect type can represent an HTTP request, access to of a locked resource, an asynchronous computation, a database transaction, you name it.
+As a result, an instance `IO[A]` of the effect type can represent an HTTP request, accessing a locked resource, an asynchronous computation, a database transaction, you name it.

 Of course, the effect system (monix, cats-effect, zio, ...) that ultimately implements the effect type and runs the effect will provide many convenience methods and